msburgess3200/SourceMod-AVS/README.md

 # ToDo
-	* Migrate away from file to ConVar
+	* Migrate away from file ID's to ConVar ID's

 # NOT INCLUDED HERE
 	* You can download Dr. McKay's More Colors include file from the AlliedModders Forums.